 Someone had set off a grenade in the multi-ethnic melting pot of the Balkans and my film was following its shock-wave out across Europe.

-Armed with a new generation digital camcorder I set out to write directly with the camera to tell a story that captured the spirit of the time (the Zeitgeist) in Europe at the end of the 20th century.
+Armed with a new generation digital camcorder, I set out to write directly with the camera and tell a story that captured the spirit of the time (the Zeitgeist) in Europe at the end of the 20th century.

 In Victim of Geography the sad, mad, bad, lost and beautiful people I filmed are more ‘Anti-Celebrities’ telling their own stories directly to me and my camera, opening windows onto worlds/geographies we don’t often get to see.
 That’s of course if – as the film’s opening statement says – you’re prepared to open up your eyes and try to see things differently.